 Transaction fees in the Bitcoin network reached their lowest level on January 1, 2019, registering a median of $0.02 per transaction.
 According to data from Bitcoin Visuals, amounts like this one were not recorded since October 2015.

-The transaction fee is the rate that one has to pay for transferring Bitcoin from one person to another.
-It is deducted automatically from the amount that is being sent and the rate is destined to the miners, who extract and validate the transaction in the Bitcoin network.
+The transaction fee is the rate one must pay to transfer Bitcoin from one person to another.
+It is deducted automatically from the amount that is being sent, and the rate is destined to the miners, who extract and validate the transaction in the Bitcoin network.

-In the Bitcoin blockchain, the transaction commission is decided by the forces of the free market.
+In the Bitcoin blockchain, the transaction commission is decided by the free market forces.
 This means that anyone is free to set their own transaction fee.
 Bitcoin blockchain has a size of 1 MB, and, on average, a transaction of 1 BTC has a size of 230-250 bytes, which in turn means that it can accommodate only 4194 to 4559 transactions in the block.

-The figures reveal that currently moving bitcoins is cheaper than in 2017, a fact that could be explained by the incorporation of scalability solutions such as SegWit.
-This update, which was launched in August 2017, had reached 40% adoption one year after its activation.
+The figures reveal that currently, moving bitcoins is cheaper than in 2017, which could be explained by incorporating scalability solutions such as SegWit.
+This update, which was launched in August 2017, reached 40% adoption one year after its activation.
 According to data from SegWit space, on October 10, 2018, the largest number of SegWit transactions was registered in the bitcoin network, accounting for 51.64% of total transactions.
 Currently, the transactional predominance remains at around 38%.